jemus42/jemsugo/README.md

 theme = ["jemsugo", "hugo-coder"]
 ```

-This *should* (if I understood the docs correctly) make it possible to use these shortcodes without having to copy paste them into a sites `/layouts/shortcodes` _and_ without having to add them to a specific theme.
+This makes it possible to use these shortcodes without having to copy paste them into a site's `/layouts/shortcodes` _and_ without having to add them to a specific theme.
 According to my quick testing, it works quite nicely.

 Install this as a submodule via `git submodule add git@github.com:jemus42/jemsugo.git themes/jemsugo` (or use the HTTPS clone URL).